catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/cli-example.rst

   back-end server.
 By default this is “/”.
 * ``delay`` : Number of seconds to wait between health checks.
-* ``timeout`` : Number of seconds to wait for any given health check to complete. timeout should always be smaller than delay.
+* ``timeout`` : Number of seconds to wait for any given health check to complete.
+Timeout should always be smaller than delay.
 * ``max-retries`` : Number of subsequent health checks a given back-end server must fail before it is considered down, or that a failed back-end server must pass to be considered up again.